RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 new methods of enumeration in case I ended up hitting account limits on a specific API call.
 However, the key thing here was running a few goroutines for each plugin, in each region.

-With this I was able to hit about 2000 tests/second per second.
-I think I may have assumed the quiet riot benchmarks where in a single account, so originally I was a bit un-impressed with this and decided to see if using a dedicated AWS organization was any faster. in hindsight this was already quite a bit faster considering I only used one account for this inital benchmark.
+With this I was able to hit about 2k tests/second per second.
+I think I may have assumed the quiet riot benchmarks where in a single account, so originally I was a bit un-impressed with this and decided to see if using a dedicated AWS organization was any faster. in hindsight this was already quite a bit faster considering I only used one account for this initial benchmark.

 For the org test I started by registering a new AWS account and started adding the `-org` setup mode.
 This enabled AWS Organizations in the account, created as many sub-accounts as allowed, and ran the account level setup on each.
 By